 I take last weeks meal plan, I check my work calendar and I plan what meals we're going to have or what I'm going to make based on when I'm home from work.

-I take into consideration when Lady Lynne is home from work /her gym and what’s in the freezer or cupboards.
+I take into consideration when my other half is home from work /her gym and what's in the freezer or cupboards.

 Of course, as with any plan changes can and will happen.